In GoodVision Video Insights, traffic videos are organized in folders at 3 different levels: Projects -> Locations -> Data Sources.

 Projects: A general, high-level category for all materials used for overall definitions and enabling the folder structure.

-Locations: Mid-level folders used for grouping of particular Data Sources according to user-defined criteria.
+Locations: Mid-level folders used for grouping particular Data Sources according to user-defined criteria.

-Data Sources: A folder for your single-source videos you want to process and analyze.
+Data Sources: A folder for single-source video/s you want to process and analyze.
 One Data Source is dedicated for one scene/view.

 1. Project level

 Project is the highest level of the application structure.
 At the project level, you can set some general characteristics that will be valid for all videos uploaded to the same Project.
 For example, when creating a new Project you can customize the classification scheme according to your needs.
-The object classes can be renamed, merged together or completely removed from the scheme.
-Adjusted classification will then be used through the whole Project.
+For more information about creating a custom scheme see this article.

 Picture 1: Creating a new Project